 No question is asked more often by editors in newsrooms than that one.
-And for good reason: that’s what news is about: stories.
+And for good reason: that’s what news is about: The Story.

-I was just 22 when I got my first gig as a journalist, reporting for a daily newspaper in New Jersey.
-It was there that I first learned that all stories are built around just three elements:
+I was just 22 when I wrote my first stories as a journalist, reporting for a daily newspaper in New Jersey.
+It was there that I learned that all stories are built around three elements:

 - Movement toward resolution

 Subtract one or more of those and all you’ll have is an item, or an incident.
 Not a story.
 Which won’t run.
 So let’s unpack those elements a bit.

 The character can be a person, a group, a team, a cause—anything with a noun.
 Mainly the character needs to be worth caring about in some way.
 You can love the character, hate it (or him, or her or them).
 Mainly you have to care about the character enough to be interested.

 The problem can be of any kind at all, so long as it causes conflict involving the character.
 All that matters is that the conflict keeps going, toward the possibility of resolution.
 If the conflict ends, the story is over.
 For example, if you’re at a sports event, and your team is up (or down) by forty points with five minutes left, the character you now care about is your own ass, and your problem is getting it out of the parking lot.
 If that struggle turns out to be interesting, it might be a story you tell later at a bar.)